Last updated on March 20th, 2023

 - Budget – H2 Hotel München Olympiapark – Located next to the U-Bahn station that takes you right to the city center.
 Great breakfast with varieties.
 Modern design rooms and everything is clean and comfortable.
 One of the mid-budget stays in Munich.

-For more accommodation options in Munich check out our Accommodation Guide: Where To Stay in Munich: Best Areas and Hotels.
+For more accommodation options: Where To Stay in Munich: Best Areas and Hotels.
 We’d share some great accommodation options in the different price ranges that suit your budget and needs.

 Munich Itinerary: What To Do in the City